iRemotech

 • operating conditions that match how the platform is actually used.

-Cloud phones beat browser profiles when the workflow depends on the phone environment itself.
+Cloud phones map more cleanly than browser profiles when the workflow depends on the phone environment itself.

 Native apps instead of browser tabs